Gorakhpur: Railways

 Gorakhpur is connected through a rail network and Gorakhpur railway station.
 Until March 2021, it had world's longest platform of 1366 meters.
 (Note: Since March 2021 Hubballi railway station's Pf no.1 is world longest platform, its length is 1,505 meters.)
 In February 2020, 100 flowering pots with the support structures were made and installed on the hydrant pipe at platform No.2 to increase the plantation and natural cover, using local resources of the Gorakhpur coaching depot.

 The station offers Class A-1 railway station facilities.
 From 6 October 2013, Gorakhpur had the world's longest railway platform, after inauguration of the remodelled Gorakhpur Yard, with a stretch of around 1355.40 m.

 Gorakhpur is the headquarters of North Eastern Railways.

+Roadways

+Gorakhpur is connected by several major national highways.
+National Highway 27 (NH 27) connects Gorakhpur with Gopalganj, Mehsi and Muzaffarpur in Bihar.
+The Mehsi–Muzaffarpur section forms an important part of NH 27 in Bihar.